-- "A person detained as an emergency involuntary patient by or committed to the care of the Department, a provider, or a hospital for mental illness shall, during the detention or commitment, be entitled to medical and psychiatric care and treatment.
+"A person detained as an emergency involuntary patient by or committed to the care of the Department, a provider, or a hospital for mental illness shall, during the detention or commitment, be entitled to medical and psychiatric care and treatment.
 The administrator or director of the Department, a provider, or a hospital shall keep records detailing all medical and psychiatric care and treatment received by a person admitted for treatment as a voluntary, non-protesting, emergency or committed patient under this chapter and the records shall be made available, consistent with the provisions of the District of Columbia Mental Health Information Act of 1978, effective March 3, 1979 (D.C.
 Law 2-136; D.C.
 Official Code § 7-1201.01 et seq.), to the person's attorney, personal physician, or other treatment provider.
-The records shall be preserved by the administrator or director of the Department, hospital, facility, or mental health provider until the person has been released from treatment, or longer, as required by District of Columbia or federal laws and regulations." - (bb) Section 21-563 is amended to read as follows: - "§ 21-563.
-Use of restraints or seclusion; record of use.
+The records shall be preserved by the administrator or director of the Department, hospital, facility, or mental health provider until the person has been released from treatment, or longer, as required by District of Columbia or federal laws and regulations."

-"A person who is hospitalized in a public or private hospital pursuant to this chapter has the right to be free from seclusion and restraint of any form that is not medically necessary or that is used as a means of coercion, discipline, convenience, or retaliation by staff, pursuant to the Mental Health Consumers' Rights Protection Act of 2001, effective December 18, 2001 (D.C.
-Law 14-56; 48 DCR 7674)."
+- (cc) Section 21-563 is amended to read as follows: - "§ 21-563.
+Use of restraints or seclusion; record of use. - "A person who is hospitalized in a public or private hospital pursuant to this chapter has the right to be free from seclusion and restraint of any form that is not medically necessary or that is used as a means of coercion, discipline, convenience, or retaliation by staff, pursuant to the Mental Health Consumers' Rights Protection Act of 2001, effective December 18, 2001 (D.C.
+Law 14-56; D.C.
+Official Code § 7-1231.01 et seq.)."

-(cc) Section 21-564 (a) is amended to read as follows:

-"(a) A person admitted or committed for treatment pursuant to this chapter may not, by reason of the admission or treatment, be denied the right to dispose of property, execute instruments, make purchases, enter into contractual relationships, vote, and hold a driver's license, unless the person has been adjudicated incompetent by a court of competent jurisdiction and has not been restored to legal capacity.
+- (dd) Section 21-564(a) is amended to read as follows: - "(a) A person admitted or committed for treatment pursuant to this chapter may not, by reason of the admission or treatment, be denied the right to dispose of property, execute instruments, make purchases, enter into contractual relationships, vote, and hold a driver's license, unless the person has been adjudicated incompetent by a court of competent jurisdiction and has not been restored to legal capacity.
 If the chief clinical officer of the Department or the chief of service for the public or private hospital, facility, or provider in which the committed person is housed is of the opinion that the person is unable to exercise any of the rights referred to in this section, the chief clinical officer or chief of service shall immediately notify the person and the person's attorney, legal guardian, spouse, parents, or other nearest known adult relative, the Superior Court of the District of Columbia, the Commission, and the Mayor of that fact.".

-(dd) Section 21-582 is amended as follows:

-- (1) Subsection (a) is amended to read as follows: - "(a) A petition, application, or certificate authorized under section 21-521, section 21-541(a), section 21-545.01, or section 21-548 may not be considered if made by a psychiatrist, physician, or qualified psychologist who: - "(1) Is related by blood or marriage to the person about whom the petition, application, or certificate is made; - "(2) Is financially interested in the hospital in which the person is to be detained; or - "(3) Except in the case of psychiatrists, physicians, or qualified psychologists employed by the United States or the District of Columbia, are professionally or officially connected with the hospital.". - (2) Subsection (b) is amended by striking the phrase "alleged mentally ill". - (ee) Section 21-586 is amended by adding a new subsection (c) to read as follows:
+- (ee) Section 21-582 is amended as follows: - (1) Subsection (a) is amended to read as follows: - "(a) A petition, application, or certificate authorized under section 21-521, section 21-541(a), section 21-545.01, or section 21-548 may not be considered if made by a psychiatrist, physician, or qualified psychologist who:

+"(1) Is related by blood or marriage to the person about whom the petition, application, or certificate is made;

+"(2) Is financially interested in the hospital in which the person is to be detained;